Excerpt 7, A Seat for the Rabble

 Caleb wiped his brow with a greasy forearm.
 “Not sure, my lovely.
 Maybe a hundred.
 But not every Assemblyman is eager to remember the Long Summer, and no one ever invites merchants, so maybe fewer.”

 To pass the time, Caleb started a guessing game about which noblemen were present.
 She had to stand and try for a close look at their rippling banners.
-The thrice-crowned blue hart on white belonged to the Old Oak, Greg Klegmann, Lord of Redforge, who hobbled out of his carriage on the arms of his three identical sons, Darren, Gavin, and Luc.
+The thrice-crowned blue hart on white belonged to the Old Oak, Greg Thorngale, Lord of Thessela, who hobbled out of his carriage on the arms of his sons Gavin, Darren, and Luc.
 Portly Lord Dumas she knew from his duo of whales on blue, gold, and white.
-Her mother leaned forward to catch a glimpse of the dashing Lord Tomas Rexley, known for his love of the Free Beliefs; a banner displayed his griffon over triangles of orange and black.
+Her mother leaned forward to catch a glimpse of the dashing Lord Tomas Fawkes, known for his love of the Free Beliefs; a banner displayed his griffon over triangles of orange and black.

 “Will we see the king arrive, too?”
 Sara asked.